 The two concepts together made me realise the core of the issue we face:

 In short, our planet is only habitable for us humans because of a complex mechanism of interactions which create the homeostasis of our biosphere and ecosystem.

 Many of these interactions are described as feedback loops.
 Feedback loops are mechanisms that reinforce themselves.
-Example: The richer you are, the easier it is to make money.
+Example: The richer you are, the easier it is to make money, and more and more and faster and faster.
 Or when we are talking about our biosphere:

 In order to have a more or less stable balance, these feedback loops need to cancel each other out.
 Example: In the past, if a lot of C02 would be emitted for instance by a volcano eruption, plants and algae would grow faster and capture and store this CO2.

-If the balance gets disturbed, the whole system becomes unstable and can rapidly accelerate into one extreme or another.
-In the case of the climate: into an ice age or a tropical ice free planet which is unable to sustain human life.
+If the balance gets disturbed, the whole system becomes unstable and can rapidly accelerate into an extreme that is not so habitable for Homo Sapiens.
+In the case of the climate: into an ice age or a tropical ice free planet.

 Today, it is clear that many of those feedback loops are increasing in strength.
 Some people say they are triggered, meaning that they are increasing in strength and are increasing warming of the planet.